hathitrust/rights_api/README.md

 }

 ```

+`400` error results from bogus parameters (e.g., `&limit=blah`) will have an additional
+`error` Field in the return structure.
+This is human-readable and may include a backtrace,
+we're not sure yet.

 ## Testing
 The test suite is divided into unit and integration tests which can be run separately to
 give some orthogonality in checking for coverage gaps.